Killing off: Television

 Because of the episodic format of television shows, audience feedback and approval is often a factor in whether or not a character is killed off.
 Damon Lindelof, executive producer of Lost, has been quoted as saying that despite the widespread hate for Nikki and Paulo, "We had a plan when we introduced them, and we didn't get to fully execute that plan.
 But when the plan is executed, [they] will be iconic characters on the show."
 In an example of a character being killed off as a result of an actor leaving the show, Raymond Cruz's character Tuco Salamanca on Breaking Bad was killed off because he found the part too difficult to play.
 Characters may be killed off when the actors die, while in some cases the death of an actor results in a new actor being selected to take over the role.
 John Ritter's character in 8 Simple Rules was written to have died off screen after Ritter himself died during taping of the show.

 Mr. Hooper of the PBS Kids show, Sesame Street, is another example of a character "killed off."
 When actor Will Lee died on December 7, 1982, the staff of Children's Television Workshop were thinking of recasting Mr. Hooper, or quietly having the character retire from the show.
 Instead, they made a special tribute episode where humans explained to Big Bird that Mr. Hooper had died and told Big Bird about the irreversibility of death.
 The episode aired on November 24, 1983.

 The Palestinian children's character Farfur (a Mickey Mouse lookalike) is an example of a character "killed off" for political reasons in 2007.
 After the program received criticism from some government ministers in both Palestine and Israel, as well as from the Disney family, for espousing anti-Israeli and antisemitic sentiments, the Farfur character was killed off.
 Even his death, at the hands of an "Israeli agent", making Farfur a "martyr", was similarly politicised.

 The Simpsons, a show which often does not abide by continuity, has killed off several characters for different reasons: most notably, Maude Flanders was killed on-screen, due to a contract dispute with her voice actor, Maggie Roswell.
 Edna Krabappel died off-screen after the death of her late voice artist Marcia Wallace on October 25, 2013.

 Priceline.com apparently killed off its lead character, the "Priceline Negotiator" (portrayed by longtime company spokesman William Shatner), in an advertisement during Super Bowl XLVI.
 The killing off, however, turned out to be a hoax, as Shatner returned with his protégé (portrayed by Kaley Cuoco) in later commercials.
-In a similar manner,Planters killed off its century-old mascot Mr. Peanut in an advertising campaign leading up to Super Bowl LIV, only to resurrect him as a baby during a commercial during that game.
+In a similar manner, Planters killed off its century-old mascot Mr. Peanut in an advertising campaign leading up to Super Bowl LIV, only to resurrect him as a baby during a commercial during that game.
+Following a fan controversy, the original Mr. Peanut was brought back by demand the next year.